Vallombrosians: Rule and functioning

-The habit, originally grey, then tawny coloured, is now that of the Black Monks.

 The abbots were originally elected for life but are now elected at the general chapter, held every four years.
 The Abbot of Vallombrosa, the superior of the whole order, had formerly a seat in the Florentine Senate and bore the additional title of Count of Monte Verde and Gualdo.

 The shield of the order shows the founder's arm in a tawny-coloured cowl grasping a golden crutch-shaped crozier on a blue ground.

 The services rendered by the order have been mostly in the field of asceticism.
-Among the Vallumbrosan saints may be mentioned: St. Veridiana, anchoress (1208–42); Giovanni Dalle Celle (feast, 10 March); the lay brother Melior (1 August).
-By the middle of the seventeenth century the order had supplied twelve cardinals and more than 30 bishops.
-F. E. Hugford (1696–1771, brother of the painter Ignazio Hugford), is well known as one of the chief promoters of the art of scagliola (imitation of marble in plaster).
+Among the Vallumbrosan saints may be mentioned: Veridiana, anchoress (1208–42); Giovanni Dalle Celle (feast, 10 March); the lay brother Melior (1 August).
+By the middle of the seventeenth century, the order had supplied twelve cardinals and more than 30 bishops.
+F.E.
+Hugford (1696–1771, brother of the painter Ignazio Hugford), is well known as one of the chief promoters of the art of scagliola (imitation of marble in plaster).
 Abbot-General Tamburini's works on canon law are well known.
 Galileo was for a time a novice at Vallombrosa and received part of his education there.

+Present day

+The Vallombrosians are part of the Benedictine Confederation.

+In 2015 the order had nine houses with 73 monks (48 priests).
+The motherhouse is Vallombrosa Abbey.

+The abbot-general is currently Giuseppe Casetta.
+Pierdamiano Spotorno is the Archivist and Librarian of Congregation.

+The Vallombrosian monks maintain the Sanctuary of Montenero in Livorno, dedicated to Our Lady of Grace of Montenero, patron of Tuscany.
+They have also had the management of the Basilica of Santa Prassede in Rome since 1198.

+The Vallombrosians in Bangalore support themselves by producing Italian cheeses for sale to upscale restaurants.